Factbox: Britain's Brexit vote - How many lawmakers are backing PM May?

 LONDON (Reuters) - Britain’s parliament is debating whether to support Prime Minister Theresa May’s Brexit deal, a decision which will define Britain’s departure from the European Union and set the course for the country’s economy.

-Below is a running tally of the number of lawmakers who have indicated during the first of five days of debate whether they will support the Brexit deal on Jan.
+Below is a running tally of the number of lawmakers who have indicated during the first four days of a five-day debate whether they will support the Brexit deal on Jan.
 15.

 Lawmakers are entitled to change their mind before the vote, and some who speak are yet to make a final decision on the deal.